 When it comes to health and safety procedures, it is the responsibility of the manager to ensure that employees are working in the safest environment possible to avoid accidents and injury.
 However, sometimes managers have been known to make mistakes.

-Of course, managers are human and they are totally flawless individuals.
+Of course, managers are human and they are not totally flawless individuals.
 They are capable of making mistakes even on something as important as health and safety procedures.
 It is important that as a workplace leader, you are aware of these potential mistakes so that you can do your best to avoid them and create the safest working environment possible for your employees.

 Are you guilty of making any of these errors when it comes to health and safety procedures?